 Why your school needs Zebra Robotics

-For many educators it’s been a struggle to meet the requirements of the new Ontario coding curriculum.
-What if they didn’t have to?
+For many educators it's been a struggle to meet the requirements of the new Ontario coding curriculum.
+What if they didn't?

 by Glen Herbert